kmb40/aws-bootcamp-cruddur-2023/journal/weekX.md

 - `bin\backend\build` - builds the image
 - `bin\backend\push` - pushes the image to ECR
 - `bin\backend\register`- registers a new task definition
 - In the CF Fargate Service - Update the backend container with latest task definiton created in the previous step.
+- Update env varibles for with `export DB_SG_RULE_ID="NEW CFN Security Group Rule ID"` AND `gp env DB_SG_RULE_ID="NEW CFN Security Group Rule ID"`
+- Update env varibles for with `export DB_SG_ID="NEW CFN Security Group ID"` AND `gp env DB_SG_ID="NEW CFN Security Group ID"`

 #### Connect to Prod Postgres Database
+-